Skip to main content

 Change of Status: J-1 or J-2 to F-1 Student

-Due to the complexity of J status regulations, the Office of International Affairs recommends that you speak with an advisor before you begin the application process.
+Due to the complexity of J status regulations, the Office of International Affairs recommends that you speak with an immigration specialist before you begin the application process.
 If you are subject to Section 212(e), also known as the “two-year home residency requirement,” you cannot change to F-1 status in the United States unless you have received a recommendation for a waiver of the requirement from the Department of State.
-If you are eligible to change status while in the United States, you will need to be admitted to a full-time academic program to be issued a Form I-20.
+If you are eligible to change status while in the United States, you will need to be admitted to a full-time academic program and be issued an I-20 for that program.

 Application Procedure